 If the approval(s) are granted, when do you anticipate construction activities will begin, and be completed?

 There are a number of factors that will determine when construction activities begin.
-These include government priorities, funding availability and other approvals/processes not covered by this bill.
-We anticipate construction activities could begin in the latter half of 2026.
+These include government priorities, funding availability and other approvals/processes not covered by this Bill.

 Section 3: Consultation

 Who are the persons affected by the project?